 A Google SERP is a page containing the list of search results that Google displays to you when you type in your query and hit Enter.
 SERP, in this case, stands for Search Engine Results Page, and you’ll find SERPs not only on Google, which controls 90% of the search engine market, but also on other search engines, such as Bing, Yahoo, Yandex, and others.
 We need to know this term to understand how to use web scraping on the Google Search Engine.
-You can consider the terms Google page, Google search page, and Google SERP to be equal and interchangeable, but we’ll stick with Google SERP in order to remain technically correct.
+You can consider the terms Google page, Google search page, and Google SERP to be equal and interchangeable, but we’ll stick with Google SERP for the sake of being technically correct.

-Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs, as well as the Carousel - something so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
+Google SERPs have changed a lot over the years, with the most prominent features being those infoboxes we all know too well - Knowledge Graphs and Carousel - so ubiquitous these days that we can’t imagine the Google SERP interface looking any other way.
 Those now-classic Google SERP features were part of the Hummingbird algorithm release in 2013.

 It’s a far cry from the 2003 version of Google results.
 Does this prehistoric SERP interface ring a bell?
 Luckily, we’re not there anymore.

 Google SERP structure – how to scrape Google

 That’s why over time, the search results have become much more multilayered, including the results of varying complexity and formats, like a giant layer cake.
 And that cake-like structure isn’t going away any time soon, with voice command search, apps, and mobile search introducing their significant corrections into the way we google stuff.
 Today, Google Search results consist of various levels, depending on the complexity and type of search, as you can see in this example of a string theory query: